peihsuan11/Google-Analytics-Customer-Revenue-Prediction/README.md

 ### Source

-- You will need to download train.csv and test.csv.
+- You will need to download **train.csv** and **test.csv**.
 These contain the data necessary to make predictions for each fullVisitorId listed in sample_submission.csv.
+All information below pertains to the data in CSV format.

 Download here (https://www.kaggle.com/c/10038/download-all)
-All information below pertains to the data in CSV format.

 ### Format
-Both train.csv and test.csv contain the columns listed under Data Fields.
+Both **train.csv** and **test.csv** contain the columns listed under **Data Fields**.
 Each row in the dataset is one visit to the store.

 ### What am I predicting
 We are predicting the natural log of the sum of all transactions per user.
 For every user in the test set, the target is: